cnti-testcatalog/testsuite/RATIONALE.md

 Why: A higher quality CNF should be resilient to erroneously duplicated packets.
 This test injects network duplication on the specified container by starting a traffic control (tc) process with netem rules to add egress delays.

-* ✔️ Test if the CNF crashes when node drain occurs

-Why: A CNF should function properly if it is rescheduled on other nodes.
-This test will remove resources which are running on a target node and reschedule them on the another node.

 * ✔️ To test if there is a liveness entry in the Helm chart